National Health Mission in India (NHM)

 - It also aims to bridge the disparity in rural healthcare services by developing healthcare infrastructure and employing more human resources to improve healthcare services in rural areas.

-What Are the Components of the National Health Mission?
+Components of the National Health Mission

+The National Health Mission (NHM) aims to improve healthcare delivery across India, focusing on accessible, affordable, and quality services.
 Take a look at the following five components of NHM:

 1. Reproductive, Maternal, Newborn, Child and Adolescent Health (RMNCH+A)

-The Ministry of Health and Family Welfare introduced RMNCH+A in the "Call to Action (CAT) Summit" in 2013.
+The Ministry of Health and Family Welfare introduced RMNCH+A following the "Call to Action (CAT) Summit" in 2013.
 It aims to ensure the health of mothers and their children and to reduce maternal, child mortality and morbidity rates.

 2. Non-Communicable Disease Control Programmes